Graycemuthui/Microverse-Portfolio/README.md

 # Microverse Portfolio

-- This is a Microverse project to create a portfolio.
+- This is a Microverse project to create a portfolio that entails beliefs, skills, qualifications, education, training and experiences.

 ## Built With